axlan/gdx_tactics/DEV_JOURNAL.md

 Introduced a bug that makes enemies transparent after first unit is selected.
 Might have been present before after attacking.

+Turned out it was due to modifying the alpha value of a constant in the Color namespace.

 # 10/7 Working on AI

 Started doing groundwork to make enemy AI.
 Mostly refactoring to give AI access to needed info.